Pr-E/BTH_DynSim_TRE_Profile_Workflow/DynSim_TRE_Generic_Profiler_v1_1/README.md

 This package is the TRE-side metadata profiling component for DynSim.

-Its purpose is to inspect source tables inside a secure environment and create aggregate structural/statistical metadata that can later be reviewed for disclosure and used by DynSim outside the TRE.
+Its purpose is to inspect source tables inside a secure environment and create aggregate structural/statistical metadata that can later used by DynSim outside the TRE.

 ## Design rule